atsolberg/lwcc.org/README.md

 _Note_: npm runs `prebuild` before the `build` and `postbuild` after.
 The `prebuild` cleans the public directory.
-The `postbuild` re-creates the wordpress template using the newly built html.
+The `postbuild` re-creates the WordPress template using the newly built html.

 ### WordPress Shenanigans
 Menu data was accessed from the wp rest api by adding the `WP-REST-API V2 Menus` plugin.